Goodman-lab/Diamond_energy/README.md

 #################################################################

 # Getting Started

+Make sure Python 3.6+ is installed on your machine.
+RDKit should be installed and properly configured.
+If not, installation instructions can be found on the RDKit website(https://www.rdkit.org/docs/Install.html).

 1. Download the Diamond_energy.py script.
 2. Navigate to the directory where the script is located using the terminal.